Official Resources

 Understand the Skills Being Tested

 Admissions tests do not simply replicate A-Level content.
 They test reasoning, application to unfamiliar problems, and often proof or extended argument.
-The MAT tests proof and unfamiliar problem types; the TSA tests critical reasoning and logical inference; the BMAT tests scientific reasoning under time pressure.
+The TMUA tests proof and unfamiliar problem types; TARA tests critical reasoning and logical inference; the ESAT tests scientific reasoning under time pressure.
 Identify the specific skills your test requires and practise them explicitly.

-Our admissions test specialists prepare students for the full range of Oxbridge papers, from MAT and PAT to ELAT and LNAT, with targeted practice in each test's specific question style.
+Our admissions test specialists prepare students for the full range of Oxbridge papers, from TMUA and ESAT to TARA and LNAT, with targeted practice in each test's specific question style.
 We're rated 4.8/5 on Trustpilot.
 Book a free consultation to discuss preparation.

 Do Not Rely on School Preparation Alone